wadelau/wadelau.github.io/hanjst/hanjst-ready-to-go.md

 ---
 Hanjst is the default template engine for [GWA2](https://github.com/wadelau/GWA2), so it is easy to have a look at the process of Hanjst in a web application by running a demo for GWA2 in Java.

-Developers and designers are welcome to deploy a GWA2 instance to see what we have talked about
+Developers and designers are welcome to deploy a GWA2 instance to see what we have talked about with Hanjst, its great features and powerful expressions in pure JavaScript.

 ---